HoloPollock/Networks-Assignment-1/README.md

 This is the server for the assignment

-The client is here https://github.com/HoloPollock/network_assignment_1_client
+The Client is here https://github.com/HoloPollock/network_assignment_1_client